MeloenCoding/Arduino-Pacman/README.md

 # Arduino-Pacman
-This is an old school project of me with lots of bugs.
-But it might be usefull if you want to create something similair.
+This is an old school-project of mine.
+It has lots of bugs but it might be usefull if you want to create something similair.

 I used the 'Arduino MEGA2560' with these pieces of hardware: